 WebRTC allows your browser to do multiple processes such as sending live audio and video feeds back and forth between you and another participant online.
 The functionality eliminates any need of downloading any additional software.

 This process happens to communicate with the website you’re visiting and exchanges information including, your IP address.
 This is a vulnerability as the exposure of your IP address also exposes your true digital identity.

 While there are a few ways to do this, the easiest and safest method to stop WebRTC leaks is by using PureVPN’s WebRTC Leak Protection.

 Whether you’re using our VPN app (Windows, Mac, Android, iOS, Android TV) or our browser extensions for Chrome or Firefox, they all come with WebRTC Leak Protection default.

-The functionality will stop any unwanted IP address leaks through WebRTC while allowing authorized WebRTC connections to continue under your anonymous IP address.
+This functionality will stop any unwanted IP address leaks through WebRTC while allowing authorized WebRTC connections to continue under your anonymous PureVPN-assigned IP address.

 WebRTC requests can also be blocked from your browser, but this process will be a bit more complicated.

 Furthermore, unlike with PureVPN, blocking WebRTC leaks using these methods will often disable WebRTC functionality altogether.